 Historical Records: Vital Information for Future Generations

-All organizations, institutions and individuals create records simply in the process of doing their day-to-day activities.
+Organizations, institutions and individuals create records in the process of doing day-to-day activities.
 Such organizations and institutions include:

 - Synagogues and other religious bodies